CodeAayu/codefest/README.md

 # Codefest
 Welcome to Codefest 2019.
-To grab a seat in this competition what you have to do is make a pull requests.
+To grab a seat in this competition what you have to do is to make a pull request.
 Follow the whole documentation.
 ## What is a pull request?
-Pull requests helps you to let the maintainer of the project know the changes you want to make to their project.
+Pull request helps you to let the maintainer of the project know the changes you want to make to their project.
 Once a pull request (PR) is opened the project owner or the maintainers can review the changes and can merge them to their project or close the pr.

 ## How to Create a pull request?